box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 ## Summary

-* You created a new local application, files, and basic configuration details.
+* You created a minimal application scaffold, and provided the basic configuration details.
-* You installed all project dependencies.
+* You installed all the project dependencies.

 <Observe option='programming.platform' value='node,java'>
   <Next>I have my local application set up</Next>